mia-care/documentation/versioned_docs/version-2.3.x/p4samd/handbook/verification.md

 - **README.md**: A summary file with execution details, including:
     - Execution date and executor name
-    - Overview of all test suites included in the execution
+    - Overview of all Test Suites included in the execution
-    - Final result for each test suite (passed, failed, etc.)
+    - Final result for each Test Suite (passed, failed, etc.)
     - References to corresponding report files when available
-- **Individual Reports**: All available test suite reports from that execution
+- **Individual Reports**: All available Test Suite reports from that execution

 ### Detail

 Clicking on a row opens a new page showing the execution details.
 Here you will find details including the execution date, the user who performed the execution, and any associated notes.
-The view also lists all test suites involved in the execution along with their related tests.
-You can download a comprehensive report for the test suite execution, which includes a summary file and all available individual test suite reports as attachments.
+The view also lists all Test Suites involved in the execution along with their related tests.
+You can download a comprehensive report for the Test Suite execution, which includes a summary file and all available individual Test Suite reports as attachments.

-## Test Execution Flow

-To run a test suite, the following actions are required:

-- For each **Automatic** test that is created and has an external test executor configured, users can run executions
-- Each time an execution is created, a new job for the test suite is created and assigned a `JobId`
-- Based on the external executor's functionality, the job result is updated through the executor by webhook.